 Before continuing, it is worth describing in detail the different Java Swing layout managers.
 Firstly, similar to Android, Java Swing uses the concept of containers – each of which is attached to a layout – which compose a “containment hierarchy,” the tree hierarchy of containers and their layouts.
 Moreover, the Java Swing library has a total of eight different types of layout managers, each with different limitations and advantages, and each for different purposes.

 I started off using the GridBagLayout layout manager for the root container, largely because it seemed to be the most flexible, and my GUI was somewhat designed in a grid structure.
 My goal in using GridBagLayout was to reduce the depth of the hierarchy tree, and instead, define everything in terms of the root layout manager.
 The main problem, however, was that, in a GridBagLayout, each grid block needs to be the same size as every other block in that grid.
 This resulted in some sections of the GUI taking up more space than necessary with meant awkward spacing between different panes, and other panes requiring more space than was given to them, which made those panes cramped.
 Consequently, I switched to SpringLayout, which allows me to position the different items in the GUI in relation to each other.
 SpringLayout proved to be much easier to work with in general, and is what most of the panes in the GUI use.
-As an example, the way in which the header section and the components section are position in relation to each other is done through SpringLayout.
+As an example, the header section and the components section are positioned in relation to each other through SpringLayout.
 Lastly, I also use BoxLayout, which lists its components as a single row or a single column – BoxLayout is useful for extremely simple panes that simply list objects.
 So for example, the five component panes that appear in a row – with the options pane on the far left and the preview pane on the far right – are arranged in a BoxLayout.

 The main Java class file is SwingAppFrame.java, in which almost all of the GUI code lies (about 900 lines).
 SwingAppFrame extends the JFrame class, which is essentially the window class for Java Swing.
 The main function of this class simply initializes a new SwingAppFrame object and displays it.
 The constructor for SwingAppFrame sets some basic properties for the JFrame, including the total size of the window, the type of layout the frame uses, and the exit behavior.
 It also initializes a couple of instance variables: the main layout manager, the root container itself, and the CommandLineObject (referred to as CMD in the future), which manages all of the actual project infrastructure and data.
 Finally, the constructor adds the actual content of the GUI to the frame – the menu, the header pane, and the various components – and then sizes the window appropriately.